College of Engineering

 The Cooperative Education Program is a partnership between the University and business, government, and industry that provides students the opportunity to obtain experience in their chosen engineering discipline by alternating periods of formal study with periods of work or through a parallel program which allows students to work part-time while taking courses.
 This program enhances a student’s education through work-related experiences and by association with participating professional engineers, and also provides a competitive salary when working.

-Students who successfully complete the Co-op Program will receive cooperative education certificates and have this accomplishment entered on their transcripts.
+Students who successfully complete the Co-op Program will receive a cooperative education certificate and have this accomplishment entered on their transcripts.
 Co-op Program students are expected to register each work term in an engineering course (ENGR 2100, ENGR 3100, ENGR 4100, ENGR 3000) specified by the Director of the Co-op Program.
 For enrollment reporting purposes only, students registered for one of these four courses will be considered full-time students.
 ENGR 2100 will be designated as the part- time co-op course.
-Students classified as full-time students under the Co-op Program are not eligible for financial aid, but can use this designation for enrollment reporting for insurance purposes.
+Students classified as full-time students under the Co-op Program are not eligible for financial aid but can use this designation for enrollment reporting for other purposes.
 Students requiring financial aid must meet state and federal enrollment guidelines for enrollment in the required minimum semester credit hours each semester where aid is sought.
 The College of Engineering provides assistance in placing students with companies that are related to their specific needs and program of study.

 Information on prerequisites for application and requirements for acceptance are available in the Cooperative Education Office, 242 Nedderman Hall, and on the College of Engineering web site.